Skip to main content

 Before any operations in Rescue mode, you must mount the OS file system.

-1. Verify that the server is booted in Rescue recovery and diagnostic mode.
+1. Make sure that the server loaded in the Rescue recovery and diagnostic mode.

 2. Output data about storage devices (disks and partitions created on them):